codegram/full-stack-fest-speaker-guidelines/your-stay.md

 ### Other meals

-**Breakfast is included** in the stay and it's served from 7-10am. **Coffee and snacks** will be served during the conference, and **lunch is included as well on nearby restaurants** - look for the lunch tickets included in the reservation.
+**Breakfast is included** in the stay and it's served from 7-10am. **Coffee and snacks** will be served during the conference, and **lunch is included as well on nearby restaurants** - look for the lunch tickets on the welcome bag.
 You'll be able to choose from a wide range of restaurants in the area covering most food allergies and dietary restrictions.